peter88213/aeon3md/docs/usage.md

 ## Set up your timeline

-The *aeon3md* extension uses the type designations as defined in Aeon's novel template:
+The *aeon3md* script uses the type designations as defined in Aeon's novel template:

 ### Types and roles